 /login / /logout | Sign in or out |

-/bug | Submit a bug report |
+/bug | Submit a bug report with session logs |

-/stats | View usage patterns and daily stats |
+/stats | View usage patterns, daily streaks, and session history |

 /usage | Show plan usage and rate limits |

-/release-notes | View changelog |
+/release-notes | View changelog for current version |

 CLI Flags – Non-Interactive and Automation